Cheap Dopamine Is Stealing Your Potential. Take It Back.

 —Chamath Palihapitiya

-What’s worse is that these companies have every reason to keep you hooked.
-I don’t think it started out this way, but once the genie is out of the bottle it’s hard to put it back in.
+These companies have every reason to keep you hooked.
 Incentives can explain why we’re in this position today.

 Charlie Munger said: